r9sun-ucsd/cse15l-lab-reports/Lab2.md

 ## Part 1
 ## Part 2
-The bug for analysis here is the Array reverses functions (testReverseInPlace and testReversed).
+The bug for analysis here is the testReverseInPlace function for the ArrayExamples.
 For the first method, testReverseInPlace, a couple wrong inputs were:
 ```
     int[] input3 = {2, 3};